-4. Use to highlight the one you want to call, then press to dial it.
+4. Use (c) to highlight the one you want to call, then press Solution to the transmission of transmission of transmission of the transmission of transmiss

 Speed Dialing

 Allows you to make phone calls quickly and easily to numbers stored in Contacts.
 You need to set Speed Dials in your Contacts and enable One-Touch Dial before using this feature.